Sandhyacharu/Random-Classification/README.md

 2. Anaconda – Python 3.7 Installation / Google Colab /Jupiter Notebook

 ## Related Theoritical Concept:
+A Random Forest is a meta estimator that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.Random forest classifier creates a set of decision trees from randomly selected subset of training set.
+It then aggregates the votes from different decision trees to decide the final class of the test object.

 ## Algorithm
 1.In Random forest n number of random records are taken from the data set having k number of records.